ddark008/svenlaanela-thesis-prototype/readme.txt

 *needs cleanup*
 Import maven project
 Disable automatic building for project
-Clean/Make project, shows the error in compilation results (Have not been able to get this to show up in source code view for AClass.java)
+Rebuild project, shows the error in messages
+(Have not been able to get this to show up in source code view for AClass.java)